2019 Ferrari 488 Pista Drive Review: A Supercar Fit for the Streets AND the Track

 The Pista’s DNA is derived from Ferrari’s previous track-bred, mid-engine V8’s—the 360 Challenge Stradale, 430 Scuderia, and the 458 Speciale.
 It also borrows influence from the 488 GTE and 488 Challenge, two of Ferrari’s track models that have continued to dominate in their respective racing series.

 Taking those factors into consideration, the Pista was developed with a spirit for the track and racing in its blood.
 It’s all frills and no frills all at once.
-The interior is everything a race car should be.
+The interior is everything a race car

 A dialed back interface offering only the essentials—a handful of buttons, switches, and lights that are more reminiscent of a cockpit than a car.
 There’s no excess of fancy buttons and knobs, but it does come with cupholders.